 “Engage God’s Mission” is a resource-sharing toolkit growing out of the work of a 2017-2018 Conant Fund grant award from the Episcopal Church.

-The idea is to share the work of many around best practices in Episcopal seminary formation for missional leadership curriculum development and incorporation of traditional Christian disciplines often used in faith rooted community organizing.
+The idea is to stay in conversation and share the work of many around best practices in Episcopal seminary formation for missional leadership curriculum development and incorporation of traditional Christian disciplines and apostolic action often used in faith rooted community organizing.

 In recent years, educators, organizers, and practitioners have had renewed focus on developing, adapting, and extending the work of engaging God’s mission informed by insights from a variety of perspectives rooted in our common Anglican tradition.
 The resources here are one attempt to form a broader, collaborative learning community to share resources about faith-rooted organizing and missional leadership development for the Episcopal Church and beyond.